TerminalFi/LSP-copilot/README.md

 ### Prerequisites

-* An active subscription is required to Github Copilot.
+* An active subscription is required to use Github Copilot.

 ### Installation